Borel and volume classes for dense representations of discrete groups: Volume classes of dense representations

-Note that if $P_\rho^\circ$ has $3$ components, then $\nu$ is a pants decomposition of $\partial\cH_2$, hence $\rho$ is maximally cusped and every relative end is geometrically finite.
-Indeed, if $M_\rho$ has no geometrically infinite relative ends, then the Covering Theorem \ref{thm:covering} guarantees that $\rho$ restricts to a geometrically finite representation on {\it any} subgroup $\hat H\le F_2$.
+Note that if $P_\rho^\circ$ has $3$ components, then $\nu$ is a pants decomposition of $\partial\cH_2$, hence $\rho$ is maximally cusped hence every relative end is geometrically finite.
+Therefore, since $M_\rho$ has no geometrically infinite relative ends, the Covering Theorem \ref{thm:covering} guarantees that $\rho$ restricts to a geometrically finite representation on {\it any} subgroup $\hat H\le F_2$.